-Finally, if this summation/integration is higher than operating area (Kc) then over-current element picks-up.
-This pickup of over-current protection element is communicated to This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.

-MU over wireless LAN using IEC 61850 GOOSE.
-Therefore, the over-current trip bit is set to high in GOOSE message and it is retransmitted several times using WLAN NIC.
+Finally, if this summation/integration is higher than operating area (Kc) then overcurrent element picks-up.
+This pickup of overcurrent protection element is communicated to MU over wireless LAN using IEC 61850 GOOSE.
+Therefore, the overcurrent trip bit is set to high in a GOOSE message, and it is retransmitted several times using WLAN NIC.